Hurqalia/weather_map/README.md

   - Change prefered country with the menu "Weather Map Config"
  - Load score with the menu "Weather Map"
   - A counter is displayed during loading scores.
 Wait until the panel displays and if some request fails a button will appears to reload the missing cells.
 Use it until the missing cells are recovered.
+ - Show weather map by check point
+  - Play all check points as a little animation

 # Available countries
  - England